drbean/edit/jeffreykuo/send_editing_Final_send.md

 **3.2 Data prepared**

-Since setting the jerk values on the five axes to the maximum jerk value for each individual axis does not correspond to the best surface quality, settings on each axis need to be balanced with those on other axes for best performance.
+Since setting the jerk value on each of the five axes to the maximum jerk value for that axis does not yield the best surface quality, settings on each axis need to be balanced with those on other axes for best performance.
 For comparison purposes, 14 clusters each with different jerk settings, shown in Table 2, were applied to the machining of the mold.
 Information about the